 Freetrade vs Hargreaves Lansdown - products

-Freetrade has a much more streamlined offering than Hargreaves Lansdown, with a GIA, which forms its "basic account", an ISA or a SIPP.
+Freetrade has a much more streamlined offering than Hargreaves Lansdown, with a General Investment Account (GIA), which forms its "Basic account", an ISA or a SIPP.
 Hargreaves Lansdown has a greater degree of choice, with cash and stocks and shares ISAs, GIA, LISA, JISA, SIPP and Junior SIPP.
 It also has separate savings accounts.

 Freetrade vs Hargreaves Lansdown - minimum investment

 Both Freetrade and Hargreaves Lansdown allow you to start investing with a minimum investment of just £1.
 This gives you access to a fund and shares account with Hargreaves Lansdown, with an ISA or SIPP requiring at least £100 at the outset, or £25 per month as a regular investment.
-Meanwhile, for Freetrade you can open any account with £1, although you will need to upgrade to a standard account at a cost of £5.99 per month if you want access to an ISA.
-Those wanting access to a SIPP would need to upgrade to a Freetrade Plus account at a cost of £11.99 per month.
+Meanwhile, for Freetrade you can open any account with £1, although you will need to upgrade to a standard account at a cost of £5.99 per month (or £59.88 if paying annually) if you want access to an ISA.
+Those wanting access to a SIPP would need to upgrade to a Freetrade Plus account at a cost of £11.99 per month (or £119.88 if paying annually).

 Freetrade vs Hargreaves Lansdown - fees